Bre4dGC/line-extractor/README.md

 ## Notes

-- If the input file has fewer lines than the specified offset, the output file will be empty
+- If the input file has fewer lines than the specified offset, the output file will be empty.
-- The program handles basic error cases (missing file argument, unreadable files)
+- The program handles basic error cases, such as missing file arguments or unreadable files.
+- The program processes each file independently, creating separate output files for each input file.